Dissent

 Dissent is an opinion, philosophy or sentiment of non-agreement or opposition to a prevailing idea or policy enforced under the authority of a government, political party or other entity or individual.
 A dissenting person may be referred to as a dissenter.

-The term's antonyms include agreement, consensus (when all or nearly all parties agree on something) and consent (when one party agrees to a proposition made by another).

 Philosophical

 In philosophical skepticism, particularly that of Pyrrhonism, the existence of dissent is a rationale for suspending judgment regarding the issue associated with the dissent.
 Dissent in this respect appears as one of the tropes in the Five Modes of Agrippa, pointing to the uncertainty demonstrated by the differences of opinions among philosophers and people in general.

 Political

 Political dissent is a dissatisfaction with or opposition to the policies of a governing body.
 Expressions of dissent may take forms from vocal disagreement to civil disobedience to the use of violence.
 In some political systems, dissent may be formally expressed by way of opposition politics, while politically repressive regimes may prohibit any form of dissent, leading to suppression of dissent and the encouragement of social or political activism.
 Individuals who do not conform or support the policies of certain states are known as "dissidents".
 Several thinkers have argued that a healthy society needs not only to protect, but also to encourage dissent.